hyprchs/cloudflare-tunnel-template/README.md

 ---

-Template repo for exposing a local service (UI or API) through Cloudflare Tunnel + Access.
+Template repo for exposing a local Docker service (e.g. a UI or API) through Cloudflare Tunnel + Access.

 ### Project structure
 ```